 Our Sunday services are held year-round, from 10:30 a.m. until 11:30 a.m., followed by refreshments and conversation.
+Please visit our Sunday Services page for information about upcoming services.
 Childcare is available throughout the service, as well as a dynamic program of Religious Exploration for children and youth.
 Parking, transit, and bike information, as well as a map, are here.

 We welcome you, and look forward to sharing the adventure that is life and the spiritual journey.
 Feel free to Contact Us with questions or for further information.